Pathorse/TTK4145---Sanntidsprogrammering/README.md

 ### Ada

+#### Synchronization primatives
+A protected object is a module, a collection of functions, procedures and entries along with a set of variables.

+- **Functions** are read only, and can therefore be called concurrently by many tasks, but not concurrently with procedures and entries.

+- **Procedures** may make changes to the state of the object, and will therefore run under mutual exclusion with other tasks.

+- **Entries** are protected by guards - boolean tests - so that if the test fails, the entry will not be callable - the caller will block waiting for the guard to become *TRUE*.
+These tests can only be formulated using the object's private variables.

 #### Guards

 **Adas guards** may only test on the protected object's variables to know when to re-evaluate the guards and wake up sleeping processes.